 - Requirements are met by completing courses in three areas: Skills, BioElectives, and Data & Structure + Bioprocesses.

-- The CBIO Minor provides you overlap with your respective computational and/or biological expertise, and challenges you to integrate new skills.
+- The CBIO Minor is intentionally designed to provide you overlap with your respective computational and biological expertise while challenging you to integrate core concepts and skills.

 - A GPA of at least 2.000 (prior to December 2021 this threshold was 2.250) is required for the courses that are used to satisfy the requirements for this minor.

 Ready to enroll?